-4.16 HEATER (OPTIONAL)
+4.15 HEATER (OPTIONAL)

-The Webasto heater is located in starboard pulpit under the helm.
+The Webasto heater is located in the PS console under the helm.
 Its purpose is to provide heat to the stern cockpit and to keep the front windows clean of fog and frost.
 It runs on diesel fuel.
-The unit consists of a heater unit, a IOL diesel tank, air outlets below windows and at feet level on both SB and PS pulpit, exhaust fitting on freeboard and a control panel on dash panel that operates the system.
+The unit consists of a heater unit, a 12 litre diesel tank, air outlets below windows and at feet level on both SB and PS pulpit, exhaust fitting on PS freeboard and a control panel on dash panel that operates the system.

-Note: Do not use the hatches which install the heater and the heater tank for any storage.
+Note: Do not use the hatch where the heater tank is installed for any storage.
 This is very important to ensure safe operation and ventilation of the heater and the tank.
 The hatch has a "no storage" sticker; if it is not visible anymore, it should be replaced.